gap year Himalayas

 And no matter how long you have been caught in the routine of work and responsibility, you have not missed your chance.

+There are moments in life when everything looks fine from the outside.
 You go to work.
 Pay the bills.
-Keep up with responsibilities.
-Follow the routines you are supposed to follow.
-But quietly, somewhere in the background, a part of you starts wondering if life is meant to feel a little bigger, more exciting or more meaningful than this.
+Keep up with your responsibilities.
+Follow the routines you are supposed to follow and play the same role you do every single day.
+But quietly, somewhere in the background, something feels off.
+A part of you starts wondering if life is meant to feel a little bigger, more exciting or more meaningful than this.

 That feeling is far more common than most people realise.